 Match 1, March 13-14, 1896: United States 4½ Great Britain 3½

 (USA White on the odd-numbered boards)

 The first match proved a pattern for what was to come, as the lead seesawed back and forth.
-Lawrence put the British up, but Bird evened things up by blundering his king.
+Jackson put the British up, but Bird evened things up by blundering his king.
 Showalter put the Americans ahead, Blackburne evened the match, then Barry clinched it with the last game to finish.